 Volume is changed by writing the desired value into the volume control registers.
-This is done by asserting the volume-up or volume-down GPI terminal (see Section 7.6.1) for a limited range of volume control.
-Alternatively, volume control settings can be sent to the TAS3002 device over the I2C bus.
+This is done by asserting the GPI terminals for volume-up or volume-down for a limited range of volume control.
+Alternately, volume control settings can be sent to the TAS3004 device over the I2C bus.